 The Lyon Firm is actively involved in Class Action and Mass Tort Litigation on behalf of consumers nationwide.
-Class Action Lawsuits are complex litigation cases that require a skilled attorney who has the resources to litigate the case on behalf of the individual and putative class.
+Class Action Lawsuits are complex litigation cases that require a skilled attorney with the resources to litigate on behalf of the individual and putative class.

-Often class actions are filed when the amount of money in dispute for a single plaintiff would not justify litigating the case, but where the amount of damages of the entire class of Plaintiffs would justify the cost of litigation.
+Class Actions are typically filed when the amount of money in dispute for a single plaintiff would not justify litigating the case, but where the amount of damages of the entire class of Plaintiffs would justify the cost of litigation.
 Without class actions, large corporate defendants would be able to cause small amounts of harm over a large group of individuals without any risk of monetary penalty.

 Joe Lyon is a Cincinnati Class Action Attorney who has represented thousands of individuals in Class Action claims both locally and nationally.